AzureIoTGBB/iot-edge-offline-dashboarding/documentation/dashboarding-sample.md

-# IoT Edge offline dashboarding sample
+# IoT Offline Dashboarding sample

 As discussed in the [readme](/readme.md) for this project, this use case and architecture was chosen as a significant percentage of Microsoft customers showed interest in offline dashboarding solutions.